 In a wrongful death case, this right to doctor-patient privilege sometimes becomes an area of dispute.
 With the holder of the right now deceased, discovering who has a right to waive this privilege is paramount.
-Every situation is different, so it is important that you consult with an attorney before attempting to determine the circumstances of your case alone.
+Every situation is different, so it is important that you consult with an experienced Chicago wrongful death attorney before attempting to determine the circumstances of your case alone.

 Determining If Doctor-Patient Privilege Can Be Waived